Poovinu Puthiya Poonthennal

 Poovinnu Puthiya Poonthennal is a 1986 Indian Malayalam-language action thriller film written and directed by Fazil.
-The film stars Mammootty and Suresh Gopi.
-It features Sujitha, Nadiya Moidu, Babu Antony, Thilakan, Lalu Alex, Maniyanpilla Raju, Sukumari and Siddique in supporting roles.
-The film was produced by Swargachitra Appachan under the banner of Swargachitra.
-It revolves around a drunkard widower who helps a deaf and mute boy find his parents' killers.
-The film features original songs composed by Kannur Rajan, cinematography was done by Anandakuttan.
+It stars Mammootty and Suresh Gopi in the lead while Sujitha, Nadiya Moidu, Babu Antony, Thilakan, Lalu Alex, Maniyanpilla Raju, Sukumari and Siddique appear in supporting roles.
+The film was produced by Swargachitra Appachan under his banner Swargachitra.
+It revolves around a drunkard widower who helps a deaf and mute boy find the killers of his parents.
+The film features original songs composed by Kannur Rajan and cinematography by Anandakuttan.

-The film was released on 12 September 1986 on Onam. the film received critical acclaim.
-Poovinnu Puthiya Poonthennal was remade into six other languages — in Tamil as Poovizhi Vasalile, in Telugu as Pasivadi Pranam, in Kannada as Aapadbandhava, in Hindi as Hatya, in Bangladeshi as Khotipuron and in Sinhalese as Veda Barinam Vedak Nehe - becoming the first Malayalam film to be remade into six different languages and only the second Indian film to do so after Anuraga Aralithu.
-The film also is the first Malayalam film to be remade into a foreign language.
+The film was released on 12 September 1986 on Onam to critical acclaim.
+It was later remade into six other languages — in Tamil as Poovizhi Vasalile, in Telugu as Pasivadi Pranam, in Kannada as Aapadbandhava, in Hindi as Hatya, in Bangladeshi as Khotipuron and in Sinhalese as Veda Barinam Vedak Nehe - becoming the first Malayalam film to be remade into six different languages and only the second Indian film to do so after Anuraga Aralithu.

 Plot

 A deaf and mute boy witnesses his widowed mother being murdered by two men.
 Later, he escapes from them.
 Kiran is an alcoholic who is not able to recover from the tragic death of his family.
-Kiran finds the boy when he finds the boy sleeping in the trash and adopts him, naming him Kittu, after his son.
+Kiran finds the boy sleeping in the trash and adopts him, naming him Kittu, after his son.
 Soon he meets Neetha and become close friends without knowing that she is Kittu's aunt.
 Kittu recognizes his mother's murderer in a bar along with their boss.
 The police discovers the body of his mother and Neetha realizes it is her sister's son.
-Kiran kills the murderers and finally he also faces death.
+Kiran kills the murderers and finally he also dies.